FraterCCCLXIII/Public-Search/README.md

 - Server-side rendering friendly
 - Easy to customize and extend

+The simple interface is served using a Python HTTP server (server.py) that:
+- Runs on port 12000 by default
+- Enables CORS headers for API access
+- Serves static files from the project directory
+- Can be accessed from any host (0.0.0.0)

 ## Troubleshooting

+### Initial Setup Issues
+- The YaCy directory is empty by default.
+You need to clone the YaCy repository as described in the installation steps.
+- If you encounter permission issues with the scripts, make them executable with `chmod +x *.sh`

 ### YaCy Backend Issues
 - If YaCy fails to start, check Java version with `java -version` (requires Java 11+)
 - Ensure ports 8090, 8443, and 8080 are not in use by other applications
-- Check YaCy logs in the `yacy/DATA/LOG/` directory for specific error messages
+- After installing YaCy, check logs in the `yacy/DATA/LOG/` directory for specific error messages
 - Verify that your firewall allows YaCy to connect to the network

 ### React UI Issues
 - For React UI issues, check browser console logs (F12) for error messages
 - Ensure all dependencies are installed with `npm install`
 - Clear browser cache and reload if styles or scripts aren't updating
-- If port 12000 is in use, modify the port in `vite.config.js`
+- If port 12000 is in use, modify the port in `package.json` and `server.py`

 ### Search Functionality
 - If search results aren't appearing, ensure YaCy is running and properly indexed
 - For "Failed to fetch" errors, check that YaCy is accessible at http://localhost:8090
-- If external search isn't working, toggle the "Allow External Search" option in settings
+- The sample search data in `script.js` is for demonstration purposes only and doesn't connect to YaCy
-- For slow searches, consider increasing YaCy's memory allocation in `startYACY.sh`
+- For slow searches, consider increasing YaCy's memory allocation in `startYACY.sh` after installing YaCy

 ## Contributing